Blockchain-Technology-Lab/consensus-decentralization/README.md

 <name of entity>,<(int) number of blocks>
 ```

-The csv file is named as the timeframe over which the mapping was executed and is stored in the project's directory (under `ledgers`).
+The csv file is named as the timeframe over which the mapping was executed (e.g., `2021-04.csv`) and is stored in the project's directory (i.e., `ledgers/<project_name>`).

 The logic of the mapping depends on the type of clustering that you want to achieve.
 So, different mappings will output different results, even if applied on the same data.

 #### Pool information

-To assist the mapping process, the directory `helpers/pool_information` contains files named `<project name>.json`, with relevant pool information, structured as follows:
+To assist the mapping process, the directory `helpers/pool_information` contains files named `<project_name>.json`, with relevant pool information, structured as follows:

 ```
 {